 With persistence and a little bit of luck, eventually the right people would take notice and better opportunities would lead to better jobs and increasing levels of success.

 That was how the game looked to me as a young, fresh-out-of-college drama grad embarking on my journey to live my dream and be a successful working actor.

 And, do you know what?
 That simple approach has served me quite well over the years.
-Even as I transitioned from stage & screen acting to being a professional voice over actor, I still found that if I primarily focused on doing “good work” at every step along the way, one success always lead to another.
+Even as I transitioned from stage and screen acting to being a professional voice over actor, I still found that if I primarily focused on doing “good work” at every step along the way, one success always lead to another.
 It was a clear, predictable path.

 A Lot More to Professional Voice Over Acting Than People Realize